Friends of the Life Span Institute GRA Awards

 Kimberly (Hiaoyi) Hu received the 2009 early stage award as a third- year special education doctoral student at the Beach Center on Disability working with Ann Turnbull and Rud Turnbull, studying family support, family quality of life and inclusive education for children with developmental disabilities.

-Audra Sterling, the 2009 advanced stage award winner, completed her Ph.D. in cognitive psychology in 2009.
+Audra Sterling, the 2008 advanced stage award winner.
 She worked with several LSI scientists including Steve Warren, John Colombo, Mabel Rice and Nancy Brady.
 She also managed the NIH-funded Fragile X lab.
 Sterling's dissertation focused on the language development of children with Fragile X.

 Daniel Schober won the 2008 early stage award as a doctoral student in applied behavioral science and preventative medicine and public health and a GRA for the Work Group for Community Health and Development working with LSI scientists Stephen Fawcett and Glen White.
 Schober was part of a community-based participatory research project funded by the Centers for Disease Control.